yoh1234/climate-adaptive-architecture-tool/README.md

 ### What I'd Build Next

 1. **Real-world data integration**
-   - Use actual historical and projected sea level data from NOAA (already partially integrated)
+   - Use actual historical and projected sea level data from NOAA (already partially integrated).
-   - Expand to include FEMA flood zones, BFE maps, and building permit data by address
+   - Expand to include FEMA flood zones, BFE maps, and building permit data by address.

 2. **Material and mitigation cost modeling**
-   - Replace mock scores with real construction costs and effectiveness data
+   - Replace mock scores with real construction costs and effectiveness data.
-   - Enable regional and year-based price adjustments
+   - Enable regional and year-based price adjustments.

 3. **AI/RAG-based architecture**
    - Dynamically inject only relevant data into the prompt (e.g., BFE and flood projections for the selected neighborhood).